 With consideration of the multiple ingredients mentioned, the creation of art and performance occurs with the observation of nature.
 Nature is the source from which art is derived with love being the constant energy moving us forward with motivation and intention.

 "Dancers" by Justin Perlman of Sova Theater at the Ridgefield Symphony Orchestra's "Symphonie Espagnole" concert 2013.
-The sculptures are currently on view in the Ridgefield Conservatory of Dance on Main Street.
-Special Special thanks to Gary and Susie Singer for supporting the install of the sculpture on Main Street for all to enjoy!
+Special Thanks to Gary and Susie Singer, the Ridgefield Symphony Orchestra & the Conservatory!
+Contact Justin Perlman to inquire about purchasing the artwork.

 Sova Theater performed "Branches" at Sandglass Theater in Putney, VT on November, 2013.